ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 its proposed extension [@!I-D.ietf-dnsop-maintain-ds#03].

 Once the "parent" "sees" these records it SHOULD start acceptance processing.
-This document will cover below how to make the CDS records visible to the right parental agent.
+This document covers how to make the CDS records visible to the right parental agent.

-We and [@I-D.ogud-dnsop-maintain-ds#00] argue that the publication of CDS/CDNSKEY record is sufficient for the parent to start the acceptance processing.
+This document and [@I-D.ogud-dnsop-maintain-ds#00] argue that the publication of CDS/CDNSKEY record is sufficient for the parent to start the acceptance processing.
 The main point is to provide authentication thus if the child is in "good" state then the DS upload should be simple to accept and publish.
-If there is a problem the parent has ability to not add the DS.
+If there is any problem the parent does not add the DS.

 In the event this protocols and its associated authentication mechanism does not address the Registrant's security requirements to create a secure Trust Anchor